Wizer21/TrackerRobot/README.md

 By looking at the center point of the tracked item, I can define if the camera should move and if so, in each direction.

 ## Components
-- Rasberry Pi 4B, 4GB
+- Raspberry Pi 4B, 4GB
 - Pi Camera V2
 - RPi Ryanteck motor controller
 - 2 Servomotor SG90